azuredevcollege/trainingdays/day6/challenges/challenge3.md

 ***
 **7: Port publishing**

-By default, when you create a container, it does not publish any of its ports to the outside world.
-To make a port available to clients outside the Docker, or to Docker containers which are not connected to the container’s network, we use the ```--publish``` or ```-p``` flag.
+By default, when you create a container, it does not publish any of its ports to outside world.
+To make a port available to clients outside the Docker, or to Docker containers which are not connected to the same network, we use ```--publish``` or ```-p``` flags.
 This creates a firewall rule which maps a container port to a port on the Docker host.
 Any package that reaches to that port on the host will be forwarded to the port that listens on the container.
-So you can access the services inside the container from outside of the world.
-Also containers which are not connected to the container’s network can reach the container via that published port.
+So you can access to services inside the container from outside.
+Also containers which are not connected to the container’s network can reach this container via that published port.
 Let's try this.
-We're gonna create 2 containers on 2 different networks.
-First on will be web server and publish on TCP Port 80.
-Other one is just a busybox container that we'll try to connect the web container.
+We're gonna create 2 containers connected to 2 different networks.
+First one will be "web" and will be published TCP Port 80.
+Other one is just a busybox container that we'll try to connect to "web" container.

 Type:
 ```shell